Tim Siekman

-Tim Siekman (born 25 May 1990) is a Dutch professional footballer who plays as a centre back for Lommel SK in the Dutch Eredivisie.
-He formerly played for Topklasse side HHC Hardenberg.
+Tim Siekman (born 25 May 1990) is a Dutch former professional footballer who played as a centre-back.

 Career

-Lommel SK

 While looking for a new club, Siekman kept training with FC Emmen although his contract had expired.
 On 4 September 2019, Siekman joined Belgian club Lommel SK.

+In April 2020, Siekman returned to HHC Hardenberg, a club he had formerly represented between 2010 and 2013.
+He announced his retirement from football in April 2021.